 ascites (right-side CHF)

-The frequency and severity of clinical signs correlate to lung pathology and level of animal activity.
-Signs are often not observed in sedentary dogs, even though the worm burden may be relatively high.
+The frequency and severity of clinical signs correlate to the extent of lung pathologic changes and the amount of animal activity.
+Signs are often not observed in sedentary dogs, even though the heartworm burden may be relatively high.
 Infected dogs experiencing a dramatic increase in activity, such as during hunting seasons, may develop overt clinical signs.
-Likewise, worm death and thromboemboli precipitate clinical signs.
+Likewise, heartworm death and thromboemboli precipitate clinical signs.

 Clinical Findings in Cats and Ferrets

-Ferrets, more so than cats, mimic canine HW infection in terms of clinical signs.
-The large parasite:host body weight ratio dictates that ferrets (and cats) develop clinical signs with relatively small worm burdens.
-Ferrets with HW disease may demonstrate one or more of the following:
+Ferrets, more so than cats, mimic canine heartworm infection in terms of clinical signs.
+The large parasite:host body weight ratio dictates that ferrets (and cats) develop clinical signs with relatively small heartworm burdens.
+Ferrets with heartworm disease may demonstrate one or more of the following signs:

 Heartworm Detection in Dogs

 Timing of antigen testing is critical.
-A predetection period must be considered, because these tests detect only adult, female worms.
+A predetection period must be considered, because these tests detect only adult, female heartworms.
 This takes into account the time from exposure to seroconversion (ie, positive antigen test result).
 A reasonable interval is 7 months after last possible exposure.
 There is no value in testing a dog for antigen or microfilariae before ~7 months of age.
-To ensure that a previously acquired infection does not exist in these young dogs, they should be tested 6–7 months after beginning HW prophylaxis.
-For dogs > 7 months old at first presentation and not on HW prophylaxis, testing should be performed at that time and 7–12 months after initiating preventive therapy.
+To ensure that a previously acquired infection does not exist in these young dogs, they should be tested 6–7 months after beginning heartworm prophylaxis.
+For dogs > 7 months old and not on heartworm prophylaxis, testing should be performed at that time and 7–12 months after initiating treatment with preventives.
 Subsequently, annual antigen detection tests are recommended.

-The terminology for HW antigen tests is changing, with some experts replacing the word "negative" 'with “below detectable limits” to underscore the possibility that HW-infected pets with a negative test may convert to positive as worms mature or that small-burden female infections may test inappropriately negative.
+Some experts use the terminology “below detectable limits” in place of "negative results" to underscore the possibility that heartworm-infected pets with a negative test result may convert to a positive result as heartworms mature or that small-burden female infections may produce false-negative results.

-The level of antigenemia is directly related to the number of mature female worms present.
-Most dogs harboring more than two adult female worms will test positive with most available tests.
+The extent of antigenemia is directly related to the number of mature female heartworms present.
+Most dogs harboring more than two adult female heartworms will test positive with most available tests.
 For low-burden suspects, commercial laboratory-based microwell titer tests are the most sensitive.
-There is, however, no test that can accurately determine worm burden.
+There is, however, no test that can accurately determine heartworm burden.
 Testing for microfilariae may be useful as an adjunctive test in suspect cases that have negative antigen test results.
-In addition, antigen-testing heat-treated serum can change a false-negative to a positive result.
+In addition, antigen-testing heat-treated serum can change a false-negative result to a positive result.
 Heating breaks down complexes of the antigen being tested for and antibodies (blocking antibodies) formed against the parasite antigens.
 This frees antigen, making it detectable.

-Microfilaria testing is no longer the primary means of testing for HW.
-Nevertheless, it has value because a small percentage of HW-infected dogs are antigen-negative and microfilaria-positive, allowing an otherwise missed diagnosis to be made.
-It is of extreme importance to check for microfilariae when there is a positive antigen test, due to the need to understand microfilarial burden and hence risk of reaction to first macrocyclic lactone administration and so that, if present, microfilariae can be eliminated so that risk of resistance development is not impacted during therapy with macrocyclic lactones.
+Microfilaria testing is no longer the primary means of testing for heartworm.
+Nevertheless, it has value because a small percentage of heartworm-infected dogs are antigen-negative and microfilaria-positive, allowing an otherwise missed diagnosis to be made.
+It is of extreme importance to check for microfilariae when there is a positive antigen test result, due to the need to understand microfilarial burden and hence risk of reaction to first macrocyclic lactone administration and so that, if present, microfilariae can be eliminated so that risk of resistance development is not impacted during treatment with macrocyclic lactones.

 Heartworm Detection in Cats and Ferrets

-The diagnosis of HW infection in cats is based on historical and physical findings, index of suspicion, thoracic radiographs, echocardiography, and serologic test results.
+The diagnosis of heartworm infection in cats is based on historical and physical findings, index of suspicion, thoracic radiography, echocardiography, and serologic test results.
 Cats may develop a positive antigen test 7–8 months after L3 inoculation.
 However, antigen tests alone are considered too unreliable (insensitive, missing 25%–50% of mature infections) as the initial screening test for cats.
 This occurs with unisex (all male) infections, infections with insufficient numbers of mature females to be detectable, and in cats with HARD.
-Cats with HARD remain antigen negative, if no adult worms develop.
-Cats with mature infections are also occasionally found to be temporarily negative, if tested before detectable antigenemia develops.
-Nevertheless, the antigen test is strongly recommended in cats in which HW infection is suspected.
+Cats with HARD remain antigen test negative, if no adult heartworms develop.
+Cats with mature infections are also occasionally found to test temporarily negative, if tested before detectable antigenemia develops.
+Nevertheless, the antigen test is strongly recommended in cats in which heartworm infection is suspected.

-In ferrets, commercial antigen tests have detected HW antigen in experimental infection as early as 5 months after infection and are effective in clinical situations.
-False-negative results may occur, especially in species that harbor lower worm burdens (cats and ferrets).
-Furthermore, although microfilaria testing is only rarely helpful, adult worms can often be seen with echocardiography and nonselective angiography.
+In ferrets, commercial antigen tests have detected heartworm antigen in experimental infection as early as 5 months after infection and are effective in clinical situations.
+False-negative results may occur, especially in species that harbor lower heartworm burdens (cats and ferrets).
+Furthermore, although microfilaria testing is only rarely helpful, adult heartworms can often be seen with echocardiography and nonselective angiography.

 Ancillary Tests in Cats, Dogs, and Ferrets

-In addition to antigen, antibody, and microfilaria tests in cats and dogs, a CBC, chemistry profile, urinalysis, and particularly, thoracic radiographs are sometimes indicated.
+In addition to antigen, antibody, and microfilaria tests in cats and dogs, a CBC, chemistry profile, urinalysis, and particularly thoracic radiography are sometimes indicated.
 Laboratory data are often normal.
 Eosinophilia and basophilia alone or together may occur in dirofilariasis.
 Eosinophilia is most often seen at the time that stage 5 (young adult) larvae arrive in the pulmonary arteries.
 Subsequently, eosinophil counts vary but are usually high in dogs with immune-mediated occult infections, especially if eosinophilic pneumonitis develops (< 10% of total infections).
-Anemia in HW-infected dogs occurs due to chronic inflammation (usually mild) and due to hemolysis (more severe) seen with the complications of DIC and caval syndrome.
+Anemia in heartworm-infected dogs occurs due to chronic inflammation (usually mild) and due to hemolysis (more severe) seen with the complications of DIC and caval syndrome.

 Hyperglobulinemia, due to antigenic stimulation, may be present in dogs and cats.
-Hypoalbuminemia in dogs can be associated with proteinuria in severe immune-complex glomerulonephritis or with severe emaciation/cardiac cachexia.
-Serum ALT and alkaline phosphatase are occasionally increased but do not correlate well with abnormal liver function, efficacy of adulticide treatment, or risk of drug toxicity.
-Urinalysis may reveal proteinuria that can be quantitated by a urine protein:creatinine ratio.
+Hypoalbuminemia in dogs can be associated with proteinuria in severe immune-complex glomerulonephritis or with severe emaciation (as in cardiac cachexia).
+Serum ALT and alkaline phosphatase activities are occasionally increased but do not correlate well with abnormal liver function, efficacy of adulticide treatment, or risk of drug toxicity.
+Urinalysis may reveal proteinuria that can be quantitated by a urine protein:creatinine concentration ratio.
 Occasionally, severe glomerulonephritis can lead to hypoalbuminemia and nephrotic syndrome.
 Dogs with hypoalbuminemia, secondary to glomerular disease, also lose antithrombin III and are at risk of thromboembolic disease.
 Hemoglobinuria is associated with caval syndrome and occurs when RBCs are lysed in the circulation.